huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 Digitalization of Reputation

-The Farmer & The Horse Parable maybe story cyclic judgement

 People buy with emotions, but justify with reasoning.

 false [scarcity](https://www.goodreads.com/book/show/17286670-scarcity) like timing can be misleading and create distrust.
 Funnel can create true scarcity.